EricTheToon/Fortlatro/README.md

 Bottle Rockets - Destroy all Odd cards in your deck

-Mystic Goldfish - Destroy all Face cards in your deck
+Mythic Goldfish - Destroy all Face cards in your deck

-Paint Bombs - Destroy all cards of a random suit in your deck
+Paint Grenades - Destroy all cards of a random suit in your deck

 # 7 Enhancements
 Crystal - 1.5X Mult +50 Chips no rank or suit 1/6 chance to break